DollarBreak is reader-supported, when you sign up through links on this post, we may receive compensation. Disclosure.

 There are three ways you can contact Damm Music Center to get an offer for your musical instruments:

 - Stop by 8995 W. Central in Wichita

-- Or send the message via online contact form at the bottom of the page.
+- Or send the message via the online contact form at the bottom of the page.

 Places You Should Avoid While Selling Your Musical Instruments

 Selling your used musical instruments to local pawn shops might seem the easiest way to get quick cash.

 But you won’t get as fair value for your gear as in the case of selling via any of the above-mentioned platforms.